eegsynth/eegsynth/doc/installation-linux.md

 In the subsequent Linux installation instructions we assume apt-get and pip as the primary package managers.

-### Install the web interface

-EEGsynth includes a web interface that allows you to start and stop modules and to edit the patch configuration.
-The installation of this is detailed in the [README](../interface/README.md) document for the interface.

 ### Install redis

 This is used for inter-process communication between modules.